KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-WorkShop/README.md

 ### If you love this repository, please star or fork it!
 Thank you!

 # My Other Workshop
-#### Here is an another workshop which I published in my freshman year.
+#### [Here](https://github.com/KevinTsaiCodes/nvidia-jetbot-workshop) is an another workshop about jetbot that I published in my freshman year.
 If you love it as well, welcome fork and star it.
 God Bless!